DeNepo/welcome-to-js/2-just-enough-javascript/README.md

 ---

-## Priorities
+## Understanding a Program

-Concepts and examples in this chapter are each given a priority (🥚, 🐣, 🐥).
-The main goal of this module is learning to read and trace code that is already written.

-You know you have mastered an example when you can answer all the `[ask me]` questions about it, and/or when you can use a trace table to explain how it works.
+The main goal of this chapter is that you can understand small programs written using _Just Enough JavaScript_.
+You know you have understood a program when you can use a trace table to explain how it works (_dynamic analysis_), and when you can answer all the `[ask me]` questions about it (_static analysis_).

 ---

 ## Exercises

-There are a few different kinds of exercises in Just Enough JavaScript.
-None of these exercises will ask you to write code from an empty file, to write functions, or to pass some automated tests.
+There are a few different kinds of exercises in _Just Enough JavaScript_.
+Each type of exercise in this chapter has a priority (🥚, 🐣, 🐥, 🐔).

-Instead the exercises will be built around completed programs.
-You will need to either fill in missing pieces, rearranged the lines, or trace how the variables are used.
+Learn more about each type of exercise below:

 ---

-### 🥚 Quiz

-> _static & dynamic analysis_

-Some chapters will have a `/quiz` folder, these contain multiple choice questions to test your knowledge.
-By the end of this module you should be comfortable finding the right answers for each quiz **_and_** understanding why the wrong answers are incorrect.

-Careful, passing the quizzes is not enough!
-Being able to answer questions is not the same thing as building and practicing skills.
-Even if you are comfortable with the quiz in a chapter, you should _still_ keep practice the exercises.

----

-### 🥚 Copy-Type

-> _static analysis_

-Ever heard of "copy-paste"?
-This is kind of like that but a much better way to learn.
-Instead of letting the computer do the copy and pasting for you, you need to do the copying and the typing.

-With Copy-Type exercises you will practice writing out programs from a blank page.
-On the left is an empty editor, on the right is the finished code: you need to re-write the program _exactly_ into the editor on the left.
-But there's a catch!
-You can only see one of the editors at a time, and you can't copy-type >:) Your goal will be to memorize the syntax and structures of JavaScript, you will not be running these programs or changing them.

-You can study these exercises alone to memorize and master JS syntax, flipping between _read_ and \_write like a flashcard.
-Or you can do them in small groups.
-If you study these in groups you and your group members should take turns in each role:

-- **Reader**: The _reader_ will open the finished program and will read the program out loud, guiding the _writer_ as they complete the program.
-The reader's challenge is help the writer _exactly_ reproduce the code; each space, each new line, each character, each capital letter, everything!
-- **Writers**: the _writers_ will try to write down _exactly_ the correct program following only the instructions of reader.
-No peaking!
-The writers should not look at the finished program, only listen to the advice of their reader and follow the hints in the editor.

-Looking for an extra challenge?
-Try to complete these exercises _without ever_ showing each other your screens!

----

-### 🥚 Reading

-> _static analysis_

-Practice reading small programs and identifying key features in the code.
-You will need to find syntax features, different scopes, variable usage, and much more.

----

-### 🥚 Tracing Execution
+### 🥚 Trace

-> _dynamic analysis_

-You will learn how to _be the computer_, how to execute code line by line with your mind the same way the computer does.
+Practice _being the computer_, executing code line by line with your mind the same way the computer does.
 Until you learn how to _trace_ code, programs and bugs will be a mystery!
-After you've learned how to trace, it will still be hard to understand programs but you'll at least know how to start :)
-Learning to trace is tricky, but will save you many many hours in the future.
+After you've learned how to trace, it will still be hard to understand programs but you'll at least know how to start :) Learning to trace is tricky, but will save you many many hours in the future.

 Because it can be hard to know if you are tracing correctly without someone by your side to answer your questions, there are a few buttons to help you along